5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ---

 ## About
 OpenCore EFI folder for running macOS Sonoma or newer on the Fujitsu Esprimo Q958 Small Form Factor PC.
-As far as I am aware this is the first OpenCore EFI for this system.
+As far as I am aware, this is the first OpenCore EFI for this system.
+I am using it for office/streaming purposes.
+It's a quite capable and powerful mini-pc.
+It can be maxed-out with an i9-9900T 8 Core 16 Thread CPU and 64 Gigs or RAM.

 ## System Specs